DFHack/dfhack/Readme.rst

 For more details, see the 'help' command while using this.

-tiletypes-commands
+tiletypes-command
 ------------------
 Runs tiletypes commands, separated by ;.
-This makes it possible to change tiletypes modes from a hotkey.
+This makes it possible to change tiletypes modes from a hotkey or via dfhack-run.

 tiletypes-here
 --------------